 Hayden Kenny shaped his first surfboard around 1959.
 This was done in the cow shed on his grandfather’s farm near Maryborough, Queensland, Australia.

-By 1962, he realising that he needed to be more involved in the developing surfing lifestyle, Hayden made the move to Alexandra Headland where, Hayden surfboards, was born.
-Hayden went on to become Australia’s first ironman champion in 1966, and relocated Hayden surfboards to a larger factory in 1974.
-Over the next few years Hayden’s interest had leaned towards the helicopter rescue side of life saving, becoming a volunteer in 1979, and later a Full time crewman.
+By 1962, he realised that he needed to be more involved in the developing surfing lifestyle.
+Hayden made the move to Alexandra Headland, where Hayden surfboards was born.
+Hayden went on to become Australia's first ironman champion in 1966, and relocated Hayden surfboards to a larger factory in 1974.
+Over the next few years Hayden's interest had leaned towards the helicopter rescue side of life saving, becoming a volunteer in 1979, and later a Full time crewman.

 We have worked with many Olympic, world, and Australian champions, both past and present, Michael King, Guy Andrews, Kenny Wallis, Kerri Thomas, Kristy Munroe and 2012 Australian national iron women champion Rebecca Creedy, are just some of those athletes.
 Clint Robinson, Australia’s most successful surf life saver, ever, whose career spanned over 20 years and used only craft supplied by us to win 36 national title gold medals, and even won his Olympic gold medal in Barcelona using a paddle made by, and bearing the Hayden surfcraft name.